U.S. Southern Command Theater Clearance Info

 US Southern Command Theater Clearance Steps

-Review the theater and country-specific information in the Department of Defense's Electronic Foreign Clearance Guide.
+- Review the theater and country-specific information in the Department of Defense's Foreign Clearance Guide at www.fcg.pentagon.mil.

-Create an Aircraft and Personnel Automated Clearance Systems (APACS) account (SOUTHCOM APACS instructions).
+- Create an Aircraft and Personnel Automated Clearance Systems (APACS) account at https://apacs.milcloud.mil/apacs/.
 APACS is mandatory for processing DoD-sponsored official foreign travel and personal leave travel for active duty and reserve military in all Combatant Commands.
-APACS is the web-based tool to create, submit, coordinate and approve aircraft and personnel travel clearances (Special Area, Theater and Country) for official and personal travel.

-Complete online training requirements as specified in the Foreign Clearance Guide.
+- Complete online training requirements as specified in SECTION III.C.
+“MANDATORY PRE-TRAVEL TRAINING AND DOCUMENTATION” of the Foreign Clearance Guide and provide the completion dates on the APACS request.

-If you need to check the status of your theater clearance request, please contact the Theater Clearance Manager, Patti Stanforth, at 305-437-3713 or at firstname.lastname@example.org.
-Have your APACS ID number and dates of travel available.
-It is the traveler's/APACS submitter's responsibility to ensure that country clearance approval (if required) is obtained.
+- If you need to check the status of your APACS country/theater clearance request, please contact the country POC and/or the APACS approver.
+Or, you can contact the Theater Clearance Office at (305) 437-3713/3364 or firstname.lastname@example.org.
+Please have the APACS ID number and dates of travel readily available.
+We cannot locate a request with the traveler’s SSN, so please do not email it to us or add it to the APACS request.
+It is the traveler's/APACS submitter's responsibility to ensure that theater and country clearance approval (if required) is obtained.

 A NOTE ON APACS REQUESTS FOR LEAVE